sandtreader/rafiki/README.md

 # Rafiki React Administration Framework

-A lightweight framework for reacting administration / management portals in React.
+A lightweight framework for creating administration / management portals in React.

 Including